 Now you know you shouldn’t use Lactobacillus probiotics to repair the microbiome after antibiotic use.
 But that doesn’t mean you shouldn’t give probiotics.

 Instead, choose Saccharomyces boulardii.
 Or choose soil based probiotics like Bacillus subtiliis and Bacillus coagulans.
-These probiotics can help restore your dog’s microbiome and gut health.
+These probiotics can help support a healthy gut.

 Saccharomyces boulardii isn’t your typical probiotic … it’s a healthy yeast that isn’t killed by antibiotics.
-You can give it to your dog while he’s on antibiotics to protect beneficial bacteria in the gut.
-It can also help prevent antibiotic-related diarrhea.
-It’s also helpful for yeast infections and reduces chronic inflammation.
+You can give it to your dog while he’s on antibiotics to help maintain proper gut flora, help reduce occassional loose stools and is helpful for yeast overgrowth.

 Soil based probiotics are spore-forming bacteria found in soil and water.
 They can form a hard shell that protects them from most antibiotics.
 Bacillus subtiliis and Bacillus coagulans are two common Bacillus strains you can try.